jpsuero/Quake2/readme.txt

 Gadgets:
-Void Reactor - spawn a shield to protect yourself from enemy projectiles Sheepinator - turn your enemies into animals
-Hookshot - press 9 to equip and grapple towards your enemies Gravity Boots- Press O to equip
-Hologuise- Press Y to dissapear
+Void Reactor - spawn a shield to protect yourself from enemy projectiles Sheepinator - turn your enemies into animals (press 8 to equip) Hookshot - grapple towards your enemies (press 9 to equip) Gravity Boots- Equip these bad boys to jump higher and farther (Press O to equip) Hologuise- Disguise as the enemy to walk right by them!
+(Press Y to dissapear)

 Thirdperson - press "u" to change into third person mode